vivekrp/metamcp/README.md

 - 🔑 **API key auth** for external access via `Authorization: Bearer <api-key>` header
 - Note though: the repo is not designed for multi-tenancy and each org should self-host an instance for org wide.
 E.g., MCP server has no user_id association, so every account have access to every MCP server configs hosted on the instance.

+## SSE conf for Nginx

+Since MCP leverages SSE for long connection, if you are using reverse proxy like nginx, please refer to an example setup [nginx.conf.example](nginx.conf.example)

 ## 🏗️ Architecture

 - **Frontend**: Next.js